All Episodes

 Well, the Russians forever, I suppose.

-Frankly, the Turks and the Russians have always always been enemies in the sense that when uh Turkey conquered Constantinople in 1453, that's when we believe Russia took up the mantle of Christian Empire of Katechon, as we call it, the restrainer of the Antichrist on Earth, the Third Rome.
+Frankly, the Turks and the Russians have always been enemies in the sense that when Turkey conquered Constantinople in 1453, that's when we believe Russia took up the mantle of Christian empire, of Katekon, as we call it, the restrainer of the Antichrist on earth, the Third Rome.

-Of course, the first Rome fell in the fifth century, second Rome fell 1453, Constantinople after a certain group of people opened the gates, and in uh delicately put there, yeah, one and comment.
+Of course, the first Rome fell in the fifth century, second Rome fell 1453, Constantinople, after a certain group of people opened the gates.

-So both in taking up the Christian Orthodox mantle from the fallen uh Eastern Roman Empire, as well as carrying on the uh royal bloodline with Ivan III and Sophia Palaeologos and their uh succession, uh the I believe Russia truly uh did succeed as the Christian Roman Empire.
+So both in taking up the Christian Orthodox mantle from the fallen Eastern Roman Empire, as well as carrying on the royal bloodline with Ivan III and Sophia Palaeologos and their succession, I believe Russia truly did succeed as the Christian Roman Empire.

-And this is something that uh is going to come back because when the Tsar Nik when Tsar Nicholas was killed in 1918, I believe that marked truly the end of what is effectively starting with Saint Constantine, going up to Tsar Nicholas II was a somewhat unbroken line of Christian Orthodox emperors on Earth that I think provided a sort of stability and sort of restrained,
+And this is something that is going to come back because when Tsar Nicholas was killed in 1918, I believe that marked truly the end of what is effectively starting with Saint Constantine going up to Tsar Nicholas II was a somewhat unbroken line of Christian Orthodox emperors on earth that I think provided a sort of stability and sort of restrained,

 It's very hard to spend time here in Russia and not think that we are approaching the final battle with the forces of darkness.

-And they see it, they see it much more strongly, I think they get it much more strongly here than we do in in the West, that the devil is abroad and they see Russia as the the kind of helms deep, don't they, of of Western civilization.
+That the devil is abroad and they see Russia as the kind of helms deep, don't they, of Western civilization?

-Well, of course we met last night Andrey Afanasiev and he has that show on Spas TV that I've been a guest on called Russian Ark, with sort of the presupposition being that Russia is like Noah's Ark in this like deluge and flood of apostasy in the world.
+Well, of course, we met last night Andrei Afanasyev, and he has that show on Spass TV that I've been a guest on called Russian Ark, with sort of the presupposition being that Russia is like Noah's Ark in this like deluge and flood of apostasy in the world.

 And this isn't to say that Russia doesn't have problems.

-Well, and the the the funny thing about the Nazis on the Ukraine side is they're somehow also willing to support gay pride parades.
+Well and the funny thing about the Nazis on the Ukraine side is they're somehow also willing to support gay pride parades.

-So how consistent Well, I think I think Nazis do love gay gay pride.
+Well I think I think Nazis do love gay pride.

-But um the situation here, of course, they haven't had a Tsar since nineteen eighteen, which of course we talked to many people here, there's divided opinion, but uh we even spoke to a bishop who said that the young people are beginning to return to this idea that maybe after Putin, maybe in the next few generations it's time to uh restore the monarchy and restore the empire here in Russia.
+But The situation here, of course, they haven't had a Tsar since 1918, which, of course, we talk to many people here, there's divided opinion, but we even spoke to a bishop who said that the young people are beginning to return to this idea that maybe after Putin, maybe in the next few generations, it's time to restore the monarchy and restore the empire here in Russia.

-I'm I'm sort of sensing it's still at the sort of the early stages at the moment.
+I'm sort of sensing it's still at the sort of the early stages.

-I I I I know you think it's all gonna be nice when when Russia gets its Tsar back and and Christianity wins, well orthodox Christianity is what you want you want to win.
+I know you think it's all going to be nice when Russia gets its Tsar back and Christianity wins, well, Orthodox Christianity is what you want to win.

-Um I get the I get this vibe that because I I was asking a few people, do people understand here that Bolshevism is basically Satanism?
+I get this vibe that, because I was asking a few people, do people understand here that Bolshevism is basically Satanism?

-And I I don't th I don't think they're quite there yet.
+And I don't think they're quite there yet.

-And that we learn that the popul the actual church going population, what's the what's the what's the total population of Russia?
+And we learned that the actual church-going population, what's the total population of Russia?

 120, 130 million.